eranneuberger/eranneuberger/README.md

 - **Custom programs** - Tailored to your organization's specific challenges

 ### Who This Is For
-- **CPOs & Heads of Product** looking to scale their organizations or drive transformation
+- **Organisations** wanting to learn or improve the use of Product development in their company
+- **Product Teams** wanting to level up their practices together
 - **Product Directors** building their leadership skills and team structures
 - **VPs Engineering** working to improve product-engineering collaboration
 - **Founders & Executives** seeking to establish product-led cultures
-- **Product Teams** wanting to level up their practices together

 ## Training Catalog